Stumblor/firmware-updates/README.md

 6. Click 'Settings', then 'Update Firmware'
 7. Enter your HOME Wifi details and then click the Test/Connect button.
 If the Wifi connect fails, try to put the device closer to your router, or if that is not possible, setup a wifi hotspot on your phone and connect to that.
 8. Once connected, browse for the firmware file you downloaded earlier to begin firmware update.
 9. Wait for the update to reach 100%.
 Once that happend, the board will take 10 seconds or so to install, re-check settings, and then reboot.
 Once you see the board is active again, you can navigate back to **192.168.4.1** to check settings.
 Occaisionally the update will stop before reaching 100%.
-If that happens, refresh the browser and retry from steo 7.
+If that happens, refresh the browser and retry from step 7.

 #### The Hard Way